AdamLinc0ln/CollegeManagementApp/README.md

 left or right on the list of items.
 To delete a term all courses but be deleted first.
 From the home view users may search through their terms and view a report the displays the term title and the start time for the term.

-The College Management App uses room architecture components to store and retreive data from a SQlite database.
-The app uses alerts, date/time API a repository for external data retrieval for future development, advanced exception control, form validation, data manipulation and validation.
+The College Management App uses room architecture components to store and retreive data from a SQlite database for data persistence.
+The app uses alerts, date/time API a repository for external data retrieval for future development, advanced exception control, form validation, data manipulation and validation, encapsulation, polymorphism, and Junit testing.